timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle E-Alcohol, Tobacco, and Certain Other Excise Taxes/CHAPTER 51-DISTILLED SPIRITS, WINES, AND BEER/Subchapter A-Gallonage and Occupational Taxes/PART I-GALLONAGE TAXES/Subpart C-Wines.md

 * then, the transferee (and not the producer) shall be allowed the credit under paragraph (1) which would be allowed to the producer if the wine removed by the transferee had been removed by the producer on that date.

 * #### (7) Regulations
-  * The Secretary may prescribe such regulations as may be necessary to carry out the purposes of this subsection, including regulations—
+  * The Secretary may prescribe such regulations as may be necessary to carry out the purposes of this subsection, including regulations to ensure proper calculation of the credit provided in this subsection.

-    * (A) to prevent the credit provided in this subsection from benefiting any person who produces more than 250,000 wine gallons of wine during a calendar year, and

-    * (B) to assure proper reduction of such credit for persons producing more than 150,000 wine gallons of wine during a calendar year.

-* #### (8) Temporary special rule
+* #### (6) Allowance of credit for foreign manufacturers and importers
   * #### (A) In general
-    * In the case of wine removed after December 31, 2017, and before January 1, 2021, paragraphs (1) and (2) shall not apply and there shall be allowed as a credit against any tax imposed by this title (other than chapters 2, 21, and 22) an amount equal to the sum of—

-      * (i) $1 per wine gallon on the first 30,000 wine gallons of wine, plus

-      * (ii) 90 cents per wine gallon on the first 100,000 wine gallons of wine to which clause (i) does not apply, plus

-      * (iii) 53.5 cents per wine gallon on the first 620,000 wine gallons of wine to which clauses (i) and (ii) do not apply,

-  * which are produced by the producer and removed during the calendar year for consumption or sale, or which are imported by the importer into the United States during the calendar year but only if the importer is an electing importer under paragraph (9) and the wine gallons of wine have been assigned to the importer pursuant to such paragraph.

-  * #### (B) Adjustment of credit for hard cider
-    * In the case of wine described in subsection (b)(6), subparagraph (A) of this paragraph shall be applied—

-      * (i) in clause (i) of such subparagraph, by substituting "6.2 cents" for "$1",

-      * (ii) in clause (ii) of such subparagraph, by substituting "5.6 cents" for "90 cents", and

-      * (iii) in clause (iii) of such subparagraph, by substituting "3.3 cents" for "53.5 cents".

-  * #### (C) Application of certain rules
-    * Paragraphs (3) and (6) shall be applied by substituting "paragraph (1) or (8)" for "paragraph (1)" each place it appears therein.

-* #### (9) Allowance of credit for foreign manufacturers and importers
-  * #### (A) In general
-    * In the case of any wine gallons of wine which have been produced outside of the United States and imported into the United States, the credit allowable under paragraph (8) (referred to in this paragraph as the "tax credit") may be assigned by the person who produced such wine (referred to in this paragraph as the "foreign producer"), provided that such person makes an election described in subparagraph (B)(ii), to any electing importer of such wine gallons pursuant to the requirements established by the Secretary under subparagraph (B).
+    * In the case of any wine gallons of wine which have been produced outside of the United States and imported into the United States, the credit allowable under paragraph (1) (referred to in this paragraph as the "tax credit") may be assigned by the person who produced such wine (referred to in this paragraph as the "foreign producer"), provided that such person makes an election described in subparagraph (B)(ii), to any electing importer of such wine gallons pursuant to the requirements established by the Secretary under subparagraph (B).

   * #### (B) Assignment
-    * The Secretary shall, through such rules, regulations, and procedures as are determined appropriate, establish procedures for assignment of the tax credit provided under this paragraph, which shall include—
+    * The Secretary of the Treasury, after consultation with the Secretary of the Department of Homeland Security, shall, through such rules, regulations, and procedures as are determined appropriate, establish procedures for assignment of the tax credit provided under this paragraph, which shall include—

       * (i) a limitation to ensure that the number of wine gallons of wine for which the tax credit has been assigned by a foreign producer—